james-card/NanoOs/docs/2025-XX-XX_User-Shell.md

 However, it turned out to be an enormous deal.
 Writing a value to that variable was corrupting memory.
 Skipping over a lot of detail and entire day of debugging, the problem turned out to be the way an immediate value was being parsed from instructions:  It wasn't being properly sign-extended.
 So, rather than adding a negative value to a base address, it was adding a positive value and coming up with I-don't-know-what to manipulate.

 I had to wonder at this point if the guys who wrote the first version of UNIX had this problem.
 At the moment, there are always three places that a bug can be:  My user space implementation, my kernel space implementation, or my VM implementation.
 Did they have to wonder if bugs they were seeing could be in the PDP-7 hardware they were using or did they have high confidence in it and could focus on just their kernel and user code?
 At the moment I don't know.

+Skipping over about 5 days worth of additonal debugging of VM + OS + libc, I was eventually able to get an init process that read a username and password and printed `"Login success!"` if they matched and `"Login failure!"` if not.
+This, however, is not enough.
+A successful login needs to spawn a command shell.
+For that, I needed a system call that would run a command line.

+And, this is where things became intractable.
+The infrastructure to run a command has been in place for a long time, however adding the system call handler to do it from user space pushed the OS more than 300 bytes over the 48 KB program storage limit.
+There are no more strings to remove to get me space quickly.
+The only way I have of reclaiming space at this point is to refactor code and/or remove functionality.

+During this work, I've also been reading a lot about other, non-UNIX-like OS architectures.
+I realized that I made an architectural mistake in the context of the current direction of the OS.
+My goal has always been to support as much of POSIX as possible.
+When I started, though, I was thinking about supporting POSIX in the context of the kernel processes.
+I had that line of thinking at the time because I didn't see any path to being able to run arbitrary processes from a filesystem.
+Once the VM path proved viable, however, the separation of user space and kernel space emerged.
+POSIX is a user space specification.
+It says nothing about kernel space.
+If I really intend to support POSIX in a user-space VM, my focus in the kernel should be to enable that in the way that makes the most sense for user space.
+The consequence of trying to make the kernel space conform to POSIX is that I now have a lot of code that's really unnecessary.

+So, I have a problem now.
+I won't merge my dev branch to main without a viable shell and that's simply not possible with the kernel the way it is right now.
+If it's possible to fix it, it will take serious restructuring of the kernel.
+That effort is likely to eliminate the possibility of kernel processes entirely.
+Meanwhile, what I have on main is a multitasking OS with the condition that the code for all the processes has to reside in program storage and not on an SD card filesystem.

 To be continued...